Mafia: The Old Country – A Return to the Series’ Roots

 Mafia: The Old Country

-The Mafia series has always walked a fine line between cinematic storytelling and gritty gameplay.
-Under developer Hangar 13 and publisher 2K, it has seen both soaring highs and disappointing lows.
-If Mafia III was the Godfather Part III of the franchise, Mafia: The Old Country aims to be Godfather Part II — specifically, its Sicilian segments.
-Rather than pushing forward into the 1970s, this prequel takes players back to the series’ origins, swapping sprawling American cities for the sun-soaked hills of early 20th-century Sicily.
-It’s a smaller, scrappier take on the crime saga, drawing as much from Red Dead Redemption as from GTA.
+The Mafia three part has long balanced between a cinematic story along with gritty gameplay.
+Under the developer Hangar 13 and the publisher 2K, it has seen wonderful highs and awful lows.
+If Mafia III was the Godfather Part III of the series, Mafia: The Old Country wants to be godfather part II — more specifically perhaps sicily.
+Instead of driving on into the 1970s, this prequel transports players right back to where it all began, a series of sun-scorched hills in early 20th-century Sicily, rather than US cities that sprawl endless into the background.
+It’s a smaller scrappier and more personal version of the crime saga that takes from Red Dead Redemption as much as it does from GTA.

 Story – Old-School Crime Done Right

-The game casts you as Enzo Fava, a young miner—both in age and profession—trapped in indentured servitude before escaping and falling under the wing of a powerful Sicilian don.
-While automobiles exist, they’re rare, so much of the game involves horseback travel, lending it a wild-west-meets-mafia atmosphere.
+The game puts you in the shoes of Enzo Fava, a young miner trapped in indentured servitude before escaping and being taken under the wing of a ruthless Sicilian don.
+There are cars — of course there are!— but they’re relatively rare, so you’ll spend a lot of the game traveling on horseback, giving it a wild-west-meets-mafia vibe.

 Gameplay – Focused and Familiar